D'yer Mak'er: Overview

 This song was meant to imitate reggae and its "dub" derivative emerging from Jamaica in the early 1970s.
 Its genesis is traced to Led Zeppelin's rehearsals at Stargroves in 1972, when drummer John Bonham started with a beat similar to 1950s doo-wop, and then twisted it into a slight off beat tempo, upon which a reggae influence emerged.
 The distinctive drum sound was created by placing three microphones a good distance away from Bonham's drums.

 This track, as well as another song entitled "The Crunge", was initially not taken seriously by many listeners, and some critics reserved their harshest criticism for these two arrangements.
 In an interview he gave in 1977, Jimmy Page referred to this negative response: "I didn't expect people not to get it.
 I thought it was pretty obvious.
 The song itself was a cross between reggae and a '50s number, "Poor Little Fool," Ben E. King's things, stuff like that."

 Led Zeppelin bassist John Paul Jones has expressed his distaste for the song, suggesting that it started off as a studio joke and was not thought through carefully enough.
 Upon the album's release, Robert Plant was keen to issue the track as a single in the United Kingdom.
-Atlantic Records went so far as to distribute advance promotional copies to DJs (now valuable collectors' items).
+Atlantic Records went so far as to distribute advance promotional copies to DJs (now valuable collector's items).
 While it was released in the US, and the single peaked at No. 20 on 29 December 1973, it was never released in the UK.

 "D'yer Mak'er" is one of the few Led Zeppelin songs where all four members share the composer credit.
 The sleeve on the first album pressing also gives tribute to "Rosie and the Originals", a reference to the doo-wop influence in the song's style.